Jo Farb Hernández: Service

 Hernández's expertise has been consulted on the preservation of a number of art environment sites, including Leonard Knight's Salvation Mountain, as well as a number of sites in Spain, often providing strategic advocacy to sustain, support, or save a site.
-She has been particularly active in saving the Spanish art environments of Josep Pujiula in Argelaguer, as well as those of Francisco González Gragera, Blas García, and Julio Basanta.
+She has been particularly active in saving the Spanish art environments of Josep Pujiula in Argelaguer, as well as those of Xicu Cabanyes, Francisco González Gragera, Blas García, and Julio Basanta.

 Hernández served as President of the California Association of Museums from 1991-1992, and has served the Association in different capacities between 1985 and 1994.